intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 ![][passing]

-A passing tone is a melodic embellishment (typically a non-chord tone) that occurs between two stable tones (typically chord tones), creating stepwise motion. *It is approached by stepwise motion and left by stepwise motion in the same direction.* The typical figure is *chord tone – passing tone – chord tone*, filling in a third (see example), but two adjacent passing tones can also be used to fill in the space between two chord tones a fourth apart. (*double passing tone*) A passing tone can be either accented (occurring on a strong beat or strong part of the beat) or unaccented (weak beat or weak part of the beat).
+A passing tone is a melodic embellishment that occurs between two stable tones, creating stepwise motion. *It is approached by stepwise motion and left by stepwise motion in the same direction.* The typical figure is *chord tone – passing tone – chord tone*, filling in a third (see example), but two adjacent passing tones can also be used to fill in the space between two chord tones a fourth apart--a *double passing tone*.
+A passing tone can be either accented or unaccented as well as on-chord or off-chord.

 #### Neighbor Tone (NT)

 ![][neighbor]

-Like the passing tone, a complete neighbor tone is a melodic embellishment that occurs between two stable tones (typically chord tones); however, a complete neighbor tone will occur between two instances of the same stable tone. *It is approached by stepwise motion and left by stepwise motion in the opposite direction.* Also like the passing tone, movement from the stable tone to the neighbor tone and back will always be by step.
-A complete neighbor can be either accented or unaccented, but unaccented is more common.
+Like the passing tone, a neighbor tone is a melodic embellishment that occurs between two stable tones; however, a neighbor tone occurs between two instances of the same stable tone. *It is approached by stepwise motion and left by stepwise motion in the opposite direction.* Also like the passing tone, movement from the stable tone to the neighbor tone and back will always be by step.
+A neighbor tone can be either accented or unaccented, but unaccented is more common.
+It can also be either on-chord or off-chord.

 #### Suspension (SUS)

 ![][suspension]

 A suspension is formed of three critical parts: the *preparation* (accented or unaccented), the *suspension* itself (accented), and the *resolution* (unaccented).
 The preparation is a chord tone (consonance).
-The suspension is *the same note* as the preparation and occurs simultaneous with a change of harmony.
+The suspension is *the same note* as the preparation and *will always be on-chord*.
 The suspension then resolves downward by step to the resolution, which occurs over the same harmony as the suspension.
-The suspension is in many respects the opposite of a syncopation: if the anticipation is an early arrival of a tone belonging to the following chord, a suspension is a lingering of a chord tone belonging to the previous chord that forces the late arrival of the new chord’s chord tone.
-However, in composition and improvisation, the suspension must be treated with a great deal more care than the syncopation.
+The suspension is in many respects the opposite of an anticipation (see below); if the anticipation is an early arrival of a tone belonging to the following chord, a suspension is a lingering of a chord tone belonging to the previous chord that forces the late arrival of the new chord’s chord tone.
+However, in composition and improvisation, the suspension must be treated with a great deal more care than an anticipation.
 The most common suspensions (and their resolutions) in upper voices form the following intervallic patterns against the bass: 9–8, 7–6, 4–3.
 (With the exception of 9–8, the pitch class of the resolution tone should never sound in another voice simultaneous with the suspended tone.)
-Instead of *SUS*, it is more typical to notate the intervallic pattern in the thoroughbass figures.
+You should label suspensions by adding the intervallic pattern against the bass to the abbreviation "sus"; if the suspension is in the bass, please label the intervals against the most dissonant voice.
+(In a four-part harmony, this will almost always result in a 2-3 suspension.)

 ## More non-chord tones

 There are many other types of NCTs, and we can use our simple progression to demonstrate examples of each of them.
 Compare the examples below to the original progression to determine what has changed; this change is the NCT.
 As you do this, use the the three characteristics discussed in the overview -- preparation, NCT, and resolution -- to create a definition for each NCT.
-Once you have a working definition, see if the other other descriptors (such as upper/lower, ascending/descending, chromatic/diatonic, or accented/non-accented) can be applied to each NCT.
+Once you have a working definition, see if the other other descriptors (such as upper/lower, ascending/descending, chromatic/diatonic, on-chord/off-chord or accented/non-accented) can be applied to each NCT.

 ### Retardations (RET)